nicko7i/vcnc/documentation/developer/documentation-build.rst

 Building this document
 ======================

-The build must be done under the Python virtual environment.
+The build must be done under the Python virtual environment, as described in :ref:`_set_up_virtualenv`.

 .. code-block:: console